Karumi/Dexter/README.md

 -------
 * For permissions that did not exist before API Level 16, you should check the OS version and use *ContextCompat.checkSelfPermission*.
 See [You Cannot Hold Non-Existent Permissions](https://commonsware.com/blog/2015/11/09/you-cannot-hold-nonexistent-permissions.html).
 * Don't call Dexter from an Activity with the flag `noHistory` enabled.
 When a permission is requested, Dexter creates its own Activity internally and pushes it into the stack causing the original Activity to be dismissed.
+* Permissions `SYSTEM_ALERT_WINDOW` and `WRITE_SETTINGS` are considered special by Android.
+Dexter doesn't handle those and you'll need to request them in the old fashioned way.

 Do you want to contribute?
 --------------------------

 Feel free to add any useful feature to the library, we will be glad to improve it with your help.

 Keep in mind that your PRs **must** be validated by Travis-CI.
-Please, run a local build with ``./gradlew checkstyle build`` before submiting your code.
+Please, run a local build with ``./gradlew checkstyle build test`` before submiting your code.

 Libraries used in this project